How We Made a Baby: About Conceiving

+-Started prenatal vitamins.
 That’s right, you want to start these a good few months before you try and get pregnant.
-I liked this brand First Response, which can be found on my Baby Store page.
+I liked this brand First Response, which can be found in my Baby Store.

 These are all things we considered before I went off of the birth control pill.

 If you have an interesting conceiving story please share with us in the comments!
-Help each other grow and learn!
+Let's grow together!